sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Flow Rules

 Flow rules can be used to fill new attributes with processed other attributes.
-In the visual editor you can use `Input` (blue), `Processor` (green), and `Output` nodes, and wire them up.
+In the visual editor you can use `Input` (blue), `Processor` (green), and `Output` (purple) nodes, and wire them up.
 See the wiki [Flow Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-Flow-Rules) for more details.
 The same scheduler as for WHEN-THEN rules is available for flow rules.

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20Flow.png)
 _Figure 8.
 Flow rules to process data_